-The EIO's investigation shall be completed within forty-five (45) days unless the Charged Party and the City's representative (City Manager or City Attorney) mutually agree to a longer period.
+The EIO's investigation shall be completed within forty-five (45) days of the date of referral unless the Charged Party and the City's representative (City Manager or City Attorney) mutually agree to a longer period.

 The EIO shall provide a written report with the conclusions reached in the completed investigation to the BOE.
 The EIO shall provide a non-binding recommendation as to the disposition of the Complaint to the BOE.
 Thereafter, all action with regard to the Complaint shall be taken by the BOE.